Table of Contents

 In general, your filing status depends on whether you are considered unmarried or married.

-You are married and living together as a married couple.
+You are married and living together.

 You are living together in a common law marriage recognized in the state where you now live or in the state where the common law marriage began.